 Roboethics is a branch of applied ethics that studies the ethics of designing, developing and employing robots.
 It was defined as a “human-centric ethics” by the proponents of the field – see Veruggio, G., Operto, F., Roboethics: A Bottom-up Interdisciplinary Discourse in the Field of Applied Ethics in Robotics in International Review of Information Ethics, Vol. 6 (12/2006), p.
 2-8.

-Read the brochure which contains the robot models devised by children and adults in Romania (pdf).
+Read the brochure which contains the robot models devised by children and adults in Romania, Spain and Italy (pdf).

 Photos from workshops held in Romania (© Teatrul George Ciprian):

 Photos from workshops held in Spain (©UCAM):

 Photos from workshops held in Italy (©Industria Scenica):